 Hand Sewn Hats

 Geo.
 Franks, Hatter offers hand crafted, round blocked historical hats in wool felt and fur felt.
 All patterns are documented.
 All methods and materials are correct to the period.
 All sewing is by hand.
 We specialize in cocked hats but also offer a variety of other felt hats styles 1700 - 1872.
 Our hats are made by the hatter himself in his shop in the USA.
 Each hat has a hand sewn linen liner that is adjustable unless another style of liner is specified.
 These hats have order numbers "HS".
-Our round blocked, hand sewn hats take up 60 to 90 days from order to ship.
+Our round blocked, hand sewn hats take a minimum of 60 to 90 days from order to ship.
 Hat orders can be expedited for an expedite fee.
 Please inquire if you need your hat in less than that timeframe.

 Machine Sewn Hats

 Geo.
 Franks, Hatter also offers machine sewn hats made by one of the oldest hat makers in the USA.
 These hats are based on historic patterns but they are all machine sewn and have leather liners (sweatbands).
 They are oval blocked.
 All these hats are made in the USA.
-Generally our oval blocked, machine sewn hats take 45 days from order to ship.
+Generally our oval blocked, machine sewn hats take a minimum of 45 days from order to ship.
 Again, hat orders can be expedited for an expedite fee.
 Please inquire if you need a machine sewn hat in less than 45 days.

 We offer a variety of both hand sewn and also machine sewn hats not listed on this site.
 If you have a historical hat need and you do not see what you want here, please contact us.
 If it is 1700 - 1872 and is wool or fur felt, we can probably recreate the hat you want.